-But the benefit of adding a sidebar campaign to your marketing mix is that it forces you to come up with (or pay someone to come up with) a tight elevator pitch: 25-character headline and 75-character body.
+But the benefit of adding a sidebar campaign to your marketing mix is that it forces you to come up with (or pay someone to come up with) a tight elevator pitch: a 25-character headline and 75-character body.

 3. You’ll have far less competition for eyeballs on LinkedIn